Grand Popo, Benin - Things to Do in Grand Popo

 Top Things to Do in Grand Popo

-Vodoun festival in Hounkpe quarter
+Vodoun dance ceremony in Hounkpegan quarter

-Bike to Bouche du Roy estuary
+Kayak through the mangroves to Bouche du Roy

 Getting There